Smokin' Aces

 Smokin' Aces is a 2006 crime action thriller film written and directed by Joe Carnahan.
-The film centers on the chase for Las Vegas magician turned mafia informant Buddy "Aces" Israel (Jeremy Piven), on whom a one-million-dollar bounty is placed.
-The ensemble cast includes Ryan Reynolds, Ben Affleck, Jason Bateman, Common, Andy García, Alicia Keys, Taraji P. Henson, Ray Liotta, Chris Pine, Néstor Carbonell, Kevin Durand, Peter Berg, Martin Henderson, Joel Edgerton, Tommy Flanagan, and Matthew Fox, in all co-starring as the various individuals attempting to either capture, kill or protect Israel.
+The film centers on the chase for a Las Vegas magician turned mafia informant after a one-million-dollar bounty is placed on him.
+It stars Ben Affleck, Jason Bateman, Common, Andy García, Alicia Keys, Ray Liotta, Jeremy Piven, and Ryan Reynolds.
+It was the official acting debut of Keys and Common.

-Smokin' Aces was the official acting debut of Keys and Common.
 The film is set in Lake Tahoe and was mainly filmed at Bally's Lake Tahoe, then known as Caesars Tahoe, and called the "Nomad Casino".
 It premiered at the 2006 Butt-Numb-A-Thon, before being released theatrically in the United Kingdom on January 12, 2007, and in the United States on January 26.

-The film received mixed reviews but was a commercial success, grossing $57 million at the box office.
+Smokin' Aces received negative reviews, but was a commercial success, grossing $57 million on a $17 million budget.
 It was followed by a 2010 prequel, Smokin' Aces 2: Assassins' Ball, directed by P. J. Pesce and produced and co-written by Carnahan.